-Furthermore, neither of these methods will capture unmet need.
-Thus, parents' views may be the most accurate indicator on the availability of treatment and counseling services.
-Reporting about parental views on the availability of care is presumed to foster improvement through two mechanisms (Werner, Asch, 2005).
-First, by ensuring a consistent mechanism to generate data on treatment or counseling availability, Medicaid programs can track their progress toward improving parental perceptions of availability of behavioral/mental health services for their beneficiaries.
-Second, if such information is reported in a forum accessible to the public, patients (parents) have additional information on which to compare health plans (when available), and all stakeholders have a mechanism to compare availability across States and to track progress over time (Werner, Asch, 2005).
+This Q-METRIC measure requires States to report CAHPS data regarding whether parents of Medicaid-enrolled children get specialty care appointments for their children when needed.
+Reporting about parents' views on the availability of specialty care is presumed to foster improvement through two mechanisms (Werner, Asch, 2005).
+First, by ensuring a consistent mechanism to generate data on specialist availability, Medicaid programs can track their progress toward improving availability for their beneficiaries.
+Second, if such information is reported in a forum accessible to the public, patients (parents) have additional information to help them compare health plans (when available), and stakeholders have a mechanism to compare availability across States and to track progress over time (Werner, Asch, 2005).

-Public reporting in the healthcare setting is defined as data, publicly available or available to a broad audience free of charge or at a nominal cost, about a healthcare structure, process, or outcome at any provider level (individual clinician, group, or organization [e.g., hospitals, nursing facilities]) or at the health plan level (Totten, Wagner, Tiwari, et al., 2012).
+Public reporting in the healthcare setting is defined as data, publicly available or available to a broad audience free of charge or at a nominal cost, about a healthcare structure, process, or outcome at any provider level (individual clinician, group, or organizations [e.g., hospitals, nursing facilities]) or at the health plan level (Totten, Wagner, Tiwari, et al., 2012).
 Public reporting is seen as a possible way to bridge the gap between current and improved levels of quality in the practice of healthcare (AHRQ, 2011).